finanalyst/grav-plugin-content-edit/README.md

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate, and [Login](https://github.com/getgrav/grav-plugin-login).

+> RECOMMENDATION: This plugin has been designed to be used in combination with the Admin and DataManager plugins.

 ### Admin Plugin

 If you use the admin plugin, you can install directly through the admin plugin by browsing the `Plugins` tab and clicking on the `Add` button.